 We have only one drug candidate in a late-stage clinical trial.
-All of our other drug candidates are in preclinical development.
+All of our other drug candidates are in earlier stages of clinical trials or in preclinical development.
 If we or our collaborators are unable to commercialize our drug candidates or experience significant delays in doing so, our business will be materially harmed.

 Uproleselan is our only drug candidate that is in a Phase 2 or Phase 3 clinical trial.
-Our other drug candidates are still in preclinical development.
+Our other drug candidates are in earlier stages of clinical trials or in preclinical development.
 We have not completed the development of any drug candidates, we currently generate no revenue from the sale of any drugs and we may never be able to develop a marketable drug.
+As a company, we have no experience in submitting and obtaining FDA approval for an NDA and, even if our uproleselan trials are successful, FDA may disagree with our interpretation of the data and our NDA may receive either a refusal to file letter or complete response letter.
 We have invested substantially all of our efforts and financial resources in the development of our glycomimetics platform, the identification of potential drug candidates using that platform and the development of our drug candidates.
 Our ability to generate revenue from our other drug candidates, which we do not expect to occur for many years, if ever, will depend heavily on their successful development and eventual commercialization.
 The success of those drug candidates will depend on several factors, including: